liip/OpenLayersOfflineDemo/README.md

 # OpenLayers offline demo

-This small code example how to extend OpenLayers with offline storage.
+This small code example shows how to extend OpenLayers with offline storage.

 Currently only WMS and WFS Layers are supported.

-To keep the code base small only only one storage class is provided.
+To keep the code base small only one storage class is provided.

-The provided OpenLayers.Offline class does the Offline magic.
+The provided OpenLayers.Offline class does the offline magic.

 # How to run this demo